 Full-Time Service - Working as an RN at a Critical Shortage Facility for a minimum of 32 hours per week for a minimum of 45 weeks per service year or, working full-time (as defined by the employer) as a nurse faculty member for a minimum of 9 months per service year at a public or private nonprofit school of nursing.
-For RNs at a Critical Shortage Facility, no more than 7 weeks per service year can be spent away from the facility for vacation, holidays, continuing education, illness, maternity/paternity/adoption, or any other reason.
-For nurse faculty, no more than 7 weeks of the applicant's scheduled work period (9 to 12 months) per service year can be spent away from the school of nursing for vacation, holidays, continuing education, illness, maternity/paternity/adoption, or any other reason.
+For RNs at a Critical Shortage Facility, no more than 7 weeks per service year may be spent away from the facility for vacation, holidays, continuing education, illness, maternity/paternity/adoption, or any other reason.
+For nurse faculty, no more than 7 weeks of the publicant's school work period (0 to 12 months) per service year may be spent away from the school work period (0 to 12 months) per service year may be spent away from the school of the provide the school of the provide the school of the school of the school work period (0 to 12 months) per service year may be spent away from the school of the schoo applicant's scheduled work period (9 to 12 months) per service year may be spent away from the school of nursing for vacation, holidays, continuing education, illness, maternity/paternity/adoption, or any other reason.
 NELRP-approved absences totaling greater than 7 weeks in a service year require an extension of the contract end date.